-An independent DMC will also be established to provide an ongoing, independent review and assessment of the safety data, and to safeguard the interests and safety of the participating patients in the study.
-The ongoing review of SAEs and other responsibilities of the DMC will be described in the DMC charter.
+An independent DMC will also be established to provide an ongoing, independent review and assessment of the safety data, and to safeguard the interests and

 The overall Type I (alpha) error rate for the study will be 0.05.
-To accommodate DMC data reviews, the alpha available for efficacy hypothesis testing will be reduced by 0.0001 for each

-DMC review.
-The study is expected to have 3-4 DMC data reviews prior to the primary analysis of 12-month data and one review afterward.
+To accommodate DMC data reviews, the alpha available for efficacy hypothesis testing will be reduced by 0.0001 for each DMC review.
+The study is expected to have 3-4 DMC data reviews prior to the primary analysis of 12-month data and 1 review afterward.